 Chenin Blanc

-Chenin Blanc is a versatile white wine that is perfect for Thanksgiving.
-Its crisp and high acidity and flavors of apple, pear, and citrus are the perfect match for turkey, ham, and other classic dishes.
-Chenin Blanc can also be enjoyed on its own as a pre-dinner drink (Aperitif) or dessert wine.
+Chenin Blanc is a versatile wine from the Loire Valley of France.
+It is a crisp white wine with high acidity and flavors of apple, pear, and citrus, which are the perfect match for roast turkey, ham, and other classic dishes.

-My White Wine Pick
+My Favorite White Pick

 My husband and I are the white white drinkers in our family.
 While a red Gamay may be what I drink with my Thanksgiving meal, you can definitely catch me sipping on Chenin Blanc while I’m finishing up in the kitchen before we eat.